-In this without prejudice letter, the background is that client was subjected to bullying by her line manager and adverse comments made both in the office and on Facebook.
-This, combined with an increased workload, lead her to be signed off sick with stress.
-She now makes the first move to request an exit with a settlement agreement, asking for an ex gratia payment of 6 months’ salary, but contractual benefits such as notice pay.
+This without prejudice letter was written on behalf of a client who was subjected to bullying by her line manager and to adverse comments both at her place of work and also on Facebook.
+Her workload had also increased.
+These circumstances resulted in her being signed off sick with stress.
+The letter now makes the first move to request an exit with a settlement agreement, asking for an ex gratia payment of 6 months’ salary, and contractual benefits such as notice pay.

 If you’ve been invited to a without prejudice meeting, read our expert information on how to prepare beforehand, and behave during this meeting.